Neptune Systems Apex - Connecting to the Internet

 When you log into your dashboard, you will notice that the dashboard is divided into 3 columns of information.
-These columns will provide you with the readouts from the probes and sensors monitoring your tank (once you get them set up) as well as the control panels for manipulating to your equipment through the Apex controller.
-We will revisit this dashboard more in depth in our next article.
-For now, let's continue by setting up your wireless connection.
+These columns will provide you with the readouts from the probes and sensors monitoring your tank (once you get them set up) as well as the control panels for manipulating your equipment through the Apex controller.

-The ability to connect wirelessly to your network without the need of an additional module is one of the upgrades that Neptune has added to the new Apex system.
-The older classic model of the Apex required a separate wireless adapter in order to connect your Apex controller to your network via Wi-Fi, but the newest model has it built right into the base unit.
+The ability to connect wirelessly to your network without the need for an additional module is one of the upgrades that Neptune has added to the newest Apex system.

 Verify That Apex is in Wi-Fi Setup Mode